Last updated July 2019.

 While McDonald’s is certainly falling behind the times without any veggie burger in Canada yet, you can still treat yourself to some junk food if you are desperate or find yourself there with non-veg friends or family.

-Their hashbrowns, fries, and baked apple pie are all vegan.
+Their hashbrowns and baked apple pie are vegan.
 You can also order smoothies if you ask for no yogurt.
+Beware of their fries which may have beef fat in them.

 Wendy’s is likewise missing out on the opportunity to please plant-based customers!
 The only vegan items here are fries and a plain baked potato.